ricardocz-dbteer/Technical_Challenge/seeds/readme.txt

-This folder contains the original csv files withh the untransformed data
+This folder contains the original csv files with the untransformed data except for the loan file, it was CSV but it can not loaded but as Excel file